The Best Savory Chicken Marinade

 Notes/Tips

-We get our meat from ButcherBox.
-The chicken is organic and curated from small, trusted farms.
-We highly recommend this service to source healthy meat–like uncured bacon, wild salmon, and grass-fed beef–and have used it for years ourselves.
+Where We Get Our Chicken: We get our chicken from ButcherBox.
+The chicken is organic and curated from trusted farms.
+We highly recommend this service to source healthy meat–like uncured bacon, grass-fed beef, and wild salmon–and have used it for years ourselves.

 ★★★★★